 Entrance to Royal Pagodas – 40 baht

 The high altitude of the mountain determines the weather in the region.
 However, the weather in the area surrounding the mountain is pleasant throughout the year.
-The region receives almost no rainfall during 4 months of January-April and 3 months of October-December.
-The 5 months of May-September receive between 180-350 mm of rainfall, peaking in the month of August.
+The region receives almost no rainfall during the 4 months of January-April and 3 months of October-December.
+The 5 months of May-September receive between 180-350 mm of rainfall, peaking in August.

 The average maximum temperature ranges between 25 and 33℃, while the average minimum temperature ranges between 15 and 22℃.
-The highest temperature occurs during the month of April and the lowest during the months of December and January.
+The highest temperature occurs during April and the lowest during December and January.